-In our analysis, students who met the Highly Skilled Learner criteria at the end of one school year had the following outcomes at the end of the next school year (averaged across grades; exact percentages varied somewhat by grade):
+According to Acadience Learning's analysis, students who met the Highly Skilled Learner criteria at the end of one school year had the following outcomes at the end of the next school year (averaged across grades; exact percentages varied somewhat by grade):

-- ▶ 69 percent earned scores at or above the 80th percentile the following year, - ▶ 70 percent met the Highly Skilled Learner criteria the following year, - ▶ 91 percent earned scores in the Above Benchmark range (60th percentile or higher) the following year, and - ▶ 99 percent earned scores in the At or Above Benchmark range the following year.
+- ► Sixty nine percent earned scores at or above the 80th percentile the following year. - Seventy percent met the Highly Skilled Learner criteria the following year.

-\Posted with permission from Acadience Learning.
+^{}Posted with permission from Acadience Learning.